biolink/biolink-model/docs/index.md

  * [increases molecular interaction](increases_molecular_interaction.md) - indicates that the source increases the molecular interaction between the target and some other molecular entity
  * [increases molecular modification of](increases_molecular_modification_of.md) - holds between two molecular entities where the action or effect of one leads to increased molecular modification(s) of the other (e.g. via post-translational modifications of proteins such as the addition of phosphoryl group, or via redox reaction that adds or subtracts electrons)
  * [increases mutation rate of](increases_mutation_rate_of.md) - holds between a molecular entity and a genomic entity where the action or effect of the molecular entity increases the rate of mutation of the genomic entity within a system of interest
- * [increases response to](increases_response_to.md) - holds between two molecular entities where the action or effect of one increases the susceptibility of a biological entity or system (e.g. an organism, cell, cellular component, macromolecular machine, biological or pathological process) to the other
+ * [increases response to](increases_response_to.md) - holds between two molecular entities where the action or effect of one increases the susceptibility of a biological entity or system (e.g. an organism, cell, cellular component, macromolecular machine mixin, biological or pathological process) to the other
  * [increases secretion of](increases_secretion_of.md) - holds between two molecular entities where the action or effect of one increases the rate of secretion of the other out of a cell, gland, or organ
  * [increases splicing of](increases_splicing_of.md) - holds between a molecular entity and an mRNA where the action or effect of the molecular entity increases the proper splicing of the mRNA
  * [increases stability of](increases_stability_of.md) - holds between two molecular entities where the action or effect of one increases the stability of the other within a system of interest